 Deep Winter Greenhouse

-The Deep Winter Greenhouse is a great solution to any region with a short growing season.
+The Deep Winter Greenhouse is a great solution for any region with a short growing season.
 Taking advantage of passive thermal strategies, a DWG allows growers to produce greens throughout the harsh winters, satisfying the need for year-round fresh produce with minimal energy consumption.
 Building on the work of Dan Handeen at the University of Minnesota’s Center for Sustainable Building Research, this model incorporates sustainable material strategies aimed at further reducing the greenhouse’s energy footprint.
 In addition to actively growing produce, this greenhouse serves as an educational tool for the next generation of farmers and gardeners.

 Greenhouses historically have been used as glass structures that create an environment for plants, usually a specific crop in a specific season.
 This environment is designed to be ideal for the growth and production of the specific plant being tended.